Last updated: March 3, 2026

 6.1.
 Advantages for Traders

-• Discipline and objectivity: It forces a trader to think logically and objectively, preventing emotional trades based on hope or fear.
+• Discipline and objectivity: It forces you to think logically, preventing emotional trades based on hope or fear.

-• Profitability with low win rates: A favorable ratio allows a trader to be profitable over the long term, even if they lose more trades than they win.
+• Profitability with low win rates: A favorable ratio allows you to generate long-term profits, even if you lose more trades than you win.

-• A filter for high-quality setups: It provides a simple, mathematical filter to weed out trades where the reward does not justify the risk.
+• A quality control mechanism: It provides a strict mathematical filter to instantly weed out trades where the potential payout does not justify the capital at risk.

 However, a trader must also be aware of its inherent limitations: